Cisco High School “Wildcats”

 The History of Cisco High School

-The following history information regarding Cisco High School was submitted to us by local history buff Dennis Downey:
+The following history information regarding Cisco High School was submitted to us by local historian Dennis Downey:

 Cisco High School offered a two-year and then a three-year high school in parts of the above pictured building in the 1920s, 30s, 40s.
 If a student wanted to attain a four-year high school diploma they would need to attend school in a neighboring town such as Weldon, Monticello, Argenta, Decatur, or Cerro Gordo.
 Students would often spend the weekdays in those towns and come home on the weekends.